Moddable-OpenSource/moddable/documentation/tools/tools.md

 (xsdb) help
 ```

+### Exiting
+The `quit` or `q` command is the preferred way to exit xsdb.
+You can also use `^D` (disconnect).
+Note that `^C` attempts to break execution of the running JavaScript, so it cannot be used to exit xsdb.

 ### Threads / Workers
-Workers are how JavaScript implements native threads. xsdb follows the model of gdb and calls these threads:
+Workers are how JavaScript implements native threads. xsdb follows the model of gdb and calls these workers "threads":

 ```shell
 (xsdb) info threads